mehmetgoren/feniks/README.md

 <img src="https://github.com/mehmetgoren/feniks/blob/main/logo.png" width="150" height="150"/>

-# Feniks -A computer based NVR with AI capabilities
+# Feniks - A computer based NVR with AI capabilities

 * The installation process can be done effortlessly since all nine services are Dockerized and can be run by Docker-Compose in one single command.